 - Get organized.
-If you’ve fallen behind, now is an especially good time to reevaluate your study habits and get back on track.
+If you’ve fallen behind, take some time to reflect on your study habits and know that you can still get back on track.
 Do you have your exam dates written down?
 What does your finals schedule look like?
 Starting to think proactively will help ease your mindset going into exam time.

 - Identify your goals for each exam.
 How have you been doing in your classes, and how well do you understand the material?
-Based on these answers, set reasonable but optimistic grades to aim for.
-Spelling out goals will help to motivate and guide your studying.
+Meet with your instructors during office hours to make sure you have what you need to prepare for the exam.

-- Start reviewing what you’ve learned this semester, bit by bit.
-It doesn’t hurt to outline a schedule for yourself so you can break down your studying into smaller, more bearable increments.
-This way, short study sessions will become a part of your everyday routine.
+- Outline a schedule for yourself so you can break down your studying into smaller, more manageable increments.

 - Be kind to yourself.
 You’ll be going through a lot in the next few weeks.
 Take some “me” time before finals and do something meaningful.
 Cross a few activities from your bucket list before the semester is over.